Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

     - May have exactly 2 child nodes.
 If any keypress is made, the first child node is executed.
 If no keypress is made, then the second child node is executed.

   * - NumberQuestion
     - May have exactly 1 child node.
 Requires a question type to be selected (e.g. Phone Number, Date).
 The prompt will play before the caller answers the question.
 The answer may be saved in a marketing data field.
+At the end of the child list, this node type can also optionally have failover child nodes, designated by a node with a keypress_failover_type parameter (see example below).

   * - YesOrNo
     - May have exactly 2 child nodes.
 If a keypress of 1 is made, the first child node is executed.
 If a kepyress of 2 is made, the second child node is executed.
-If speech recognition is enabled, the caller may also respond verbally with a "yes" or "no", respectively.
+If speech recognition is enabled, the caller can also say "yes" for 1 and "no" for 2.
+At the end of the child list, this node type can also optionally have failover child nodes, designated by a node with a keypress_failover_type parameter (see example below).

 Parameter Details